Insurance Appeals

 • The original claim was submitted within UHC's applicable DOS-based TFL (90 days commercial, 365 days MA)

-• The corrected claim was submitted within UHC's actual corrected-claim window (180 days commercial or MA's 365-day DOS window) measured correctly
+• The corrected claim was submitted within your contract's actual corrected-claim window (commonly cited at 180 days commercial, RA-based — confirm against your Participation Agreement — or MA's CMS-mandated 365-day DOS window) measured correctly

 • UHC issued CO-29 because the original claim number or ERA reference was missing, causing the system to default to DOS-based measurement